-The Internet of Things: Helping Achieve a Greater Clean
+The Internet of Things: A Greater Clean

 By now, many facility managers are undoubtedly familiar with the concept of the Internet of Things (IoT), which enables 24/7 monitoring and captures insightful data that can help organizations continually improve operations.
 Over the next several years, the IoT is estimated to have an economic impact of up to $11.1 trillion, and experts predict there will be more than 75 billion IoT-connected devices by 2025.

 With productivity and cost savings at stake, it’s more important than ever for those who manage buildings to consider implementing IoT solutions.
 With the right IoT tools in place, facilities can also support enhanced cleanliness, employee safety, resource savings and brand reputation.
 In the world of facility management, this is a major game changer.

 There are a plethora of IoT solutions available to facility managers, including smart elevators, smart lighting and HVAC systems and IoT-enabled smoke detectors.
 The IoT has even penetrated commercial cleaning, with solutions such as: